A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

 \subsubsection{Application on Random Clifford Circuits}

-We also test the measurement-error filtering for random 2-Qubit Clifford circuits with 1, 2, 3, and 4 2-Qubit Clifford operators (i.e., length 1, 2, 3, 4).
+Finally, we test the measurement-error filtering for random 2-Qubit Clifford circuits with 1, 2, 3, and 4 2-Qubit Clifford operators (i.e., length 1, 2, 3, 4).
 For each length, $16$ random circuits are generated to draw a boxplot and each circuit is run for $8192$ shots.
 The results are shown in Figure~\ref{fig:clifford}.
-While the theoretical output of 2-Qubit Clifford circuit is 00 with probability 1, Figure \ref{fig:clifford} demonstrate that the filter constructed from posterior mean estimated by standard Bayesian provides best performance.
-Algorithm~\ref{alg:noise_params} results in almost the same results as the standard Bayesian method.
+While the theoretical output of 2-Qubit Clifford circuit is $\ket{00}$ with probability 1, Figure~\ref{fig:clifford} demonstrate that the filter constructed from posterior mean estimated by standard Bayesian provides best performance.
+The consistent Bayesian results in almost the same results as the standard Bayesian method.